josdejong/workerpool/README.md

 Install via npm:

     npm install workerpool

-### Offload calculations
+### Offload functions dynamically

-A simple example offloading a calculation to a worker:
+In the following example there is a function `add`, which is offloaded dynamically to a worker to be executed for a given set of arguments.

 ```js
 var workerpool = require('workerpool');
 var pool = workerpool.pool();

 function add(a, b) {